juste97/topic-modeling-pipeline/README.md

 Specify paths for embeddings and reduced embeddings to expedite experimentation.

-Instead of repeatedly loading and merging files, the pipeline saves models and embeddings in a unique folder every time an instance is created, ensuring a more efficient workflow.
+The pipeline saves everything (including cluster plot and topics overview) in a unique folder every time an instance is created.